 The ongoing COVID-19 crisis has affected the pockets of almost everyone in the UK.
-Since the initial lockdown measures were announced in March of this year, entire sections of the economy have either been curtailed or shut down entirely, inevitably signalling a significant economic shock that has been felt across the world.
+Since the government announced the initial lockdown measures in March of this year, entire sections of the economy have either been curtailed or shut down entirely, inevitably signalling a significant economic shock that has been felt across the world.
 By extension, many workers have seen changes to their income, particularly if the lockdown restrictions have left them unable to work or, worse, laid off.

-Fortunately, the UK government has introduced a number of recovery measures to help keep people on their feet throughout the pandemic such as the furlough scheme and cash injections for the self-employed.
-With a range of different recovery schemes on offer, however, many people are struggling to work out the kind of financial help available to them.
-If you’ve found yourself navigating treacherous financial waters as a result of COVID-19, we’ve put together a guide below to help you on the road to recovery.
+Fortunately, the UK government has introduced many recovery measures to help keep people on their feet throughout the pandemic, such as the furlough scheme and cash injections for the self-employed.
+With a range of different recovery schemes on offer, however, many people struggle to work out the kind of financial help available to them.
+So if you’ve found yourself navigating treacherous financial waters as a result of COVID-19, we’ve put together a guide below to help you on the road to recovery.
 Whether you’re looking for clarity about what kind of help you can apply for or are simply looking for a way to pinch the pennies, this guide is here to reassure you that you can – and will – get through this.

-If you’re unsure about the security of your position due to your company’s current financial position and are worried that your role may be phased out, it is also worth thinking about contingency plans in the unfortunate event that you are laid off by your company.
+If you’re unsure about the security of your position due to your company’s current financial position and are worried that your role may be phased out, it is also worth thinking about contingency plans in the unfortunate event that your company lays you off.
 Firstly, this means asking for clarity about your position early on and pushing your employers for information about any planned restructures.

 If you’re self-employed, you will need to do a little more administrative work to gain access to all of the money you are entitled to.
-Thanks to the government’s self-employment income support scheme, you could reclaim significant amounts of money lost due to the COVID-19 crisis, depending on certain aspects of your personal circumstances such as your average monthly income and how long you have been self-employed for.
+However, thanks to the government’s self-employment income support scheme, you could reclaim significant amounts of money lost due to the COVID-19 crisis, depending on certain aspects of your personal circumstances, such as your average monthly income and how long you have been self-employed.
 Although the rules and restrictions may seem a little confusing at first, the Money Advice Service has put together a comprehensive guide to working out your entitlements on their website.
 Make sure to take a look and apply for any entitlements as soon as possible to help secure a solid financial safety net for the coming weeks and months.

 As soon as you have worked out what kind of government support you are entitled to and your likely income for the coming months, you can start drawing up a special COVID-19 budget.
 It may sound boring, but it could help you to avoid a whole host of financial woes.

 A good place to start is to look at your direct debits and think about which ones could be cancelled.
 Gym subscriptions, for example, are an expensive luxury that many people pay for without even using.
-If lockdown life has helped you rediscover the joys of outdoor exercise, saving money on the gym is an obviously smart move.
+But, on the other hand, if lockdown life has helped you rediscover the joys of outdoor exercise, saving money on the gym is an obviously smart move.

 Similarly, you should take stock of spending habits that do little to improve your quality of life but incrementally add up to a significant chunk of your income.
 This could include, for example, takeaway dinners, fast fashion items, or sugary treats.
 Whatever your spending crux, try to identify it and make a conscious effort to reduce unnecessary outgoings.
 For more help on drawing up a realistic budget, take a look at this handy article from Forbes.